Duration: 12 minutes

 The work begins quietly, the oboe entering without orchestral preamble.
 The five-note theme introduced by the soloist permeates the entire movement as the music becomes steadily more animated and interplay between soloist and orchestra more intense.
 The movement culminates in a solo cadenza and rhapsodic coda where glimpses of the previous music are caught fleetingly before the oboe rises to a hushed conclusion.

-The central movement is a playful scherzo.
-After a vigorous introduction based around the interval of a third, the oboe takes up the theme, fashioning ever more expansive melodies from the germ of the opening.
-There follows a more relaxed and lyrical middle section, though this is quickly swallowed up by the return of the music of the start of the movement.
-The final movement, Elegy, is dedicated to the memory of the composers godfather, Benjamin Britten.
-It is based on an augmented fourth - the interval central to Brittens War Requiem.
+The final movement, Elegy, is dedicated to the memory of the composer's godfather, Benjamin Britten.
+It is based on an augmented fourth - the interval central to Britten's War Requiem.
 Over these stark chords the oboe traces a melancholy line that gradually becomes infused with warmth.
-After a central climax a fugato section leads back to the opening subject - but now with three soloists (oboe, violin, and viola) weaving between the shifting fourths.
-The concerto ends with the oboe intoning the notes Britten used to depict Wilfred Owen's line, let us sleep now', whereupon the music gradually comes to rest.
+After a central climax a fugato section leads back to the opening subject – but now with three soloists (oboe, violin, and viola) weaving between the shifting fourths.

 Duration: 20 minutes